idaholab/mastodon/doc/content/help/faq.md

 []
 ```

+!alert! note
-It is noted that the .inp reader is limited to only one mesh block.
+The .inp reader is currently limited to only one mesh block.
 If the .inp file contains multiple parts, they will all be moved into one block in MOOSE/MASTODON.
-This limitation will be fixed soon.
+!alert-end!

 ### How to specify a velocity or a displacement as the boundary condition?
 Most example problems use an acceleration boundary condition.

-Velocity and displacement can be specified as a boundary condition using `PresetVelocity` and `PresetDisplacement` commands, respectively.
-Please refer to [PresetVelocity](https://mooseframework.inl.gov/mastodon/source/bcs/PresetVelocity.html) and [PresetDisplacement](https://mooseframework.inl.gov/mastodon/source/bcs/PresetDisplacement.html) for more information.
+Velocity and displacement can be specified as a boundary condition using [`PresetVelocity`](/bcs/PresetVelocity.md) and [`PresetDisplacement`](/bcs/PresetDisplacement.md), respectively.

 ### What is a bash profile and how can I access it?

 Bash profile is a hidden file in your home directory.
 This file is named `.bash_profile` on Macs and `.bashrc` on Linux.
 The dot in the beginning of the file designates it as a hidden file on Unix systems.
 The bash profile contains the startup configuration and preferences for your terminal.
 To view or edit this file, open your terminal, go to your home directory, and run `nano .bash_profile`, to open it using the text editor, `nano`.
 You can also use other text editors such as `emacs` or `vim` to view or edit your bash profile.

+### When I provide a displacement input at a boundary, the resulting displacement doesn't match the input.
+What's going on here?

+MASTODON only applies displacement inputs to the mesh.
+If a velocity or acceleration input is provided using `PresetVelocity` or `PresetAcceleration`, it is integrated to the corresponding displacement history and applied to the mesh.
+This conversion requires an initial velocity or acceleration value, which, by default, is assumed to be zero.
+If an initial velocity and acceleration corresponding to the displacement history is not provided, MASTODON will input a displacement history that results in a zero initial velocity/acceleration.
+A temporary fix for this is to include a few time steps of constant zero displacement history in the beginning of the simulation, so that the initial velocity and acceleration are also zero for this displacement history.
+Alternatively, an initial velocity or acceleration can be provided through the `initial_condition` parameter in the velocity or acceleration [auxvariable definitions](/variables/MooseVariable.md) in the input file.